English

 The Great Hall at the Edinburgh Castle

-Architectural Additions
+Architectural additions

 In the late 16th century, as the warfare landscape shifted, the castle adapted to the changing demands of the age.
 The Half Moon Battery, a formidable addition to the castle's defenses, was conceived.
 This robust bastion enhanced the castle's fortifications and showcased its resilience in the face of evolving military strategies.